 The historic World Trade Center building was transformed into an innovative, integrated homeless service and residential community center located in downtown San Diego.
 The Connections Housing partners who occupy the space include Affirmed Housing Group, Family Health Centers of San Diego, PATH Ventures, People Assisting The Homeless (PATH) and Alpha Project.
 Connections Housing occupies 73 permanent supportive housing units, 150 beds of interim housing, a multi-service center and a clinic providing healthcare.
 The updated building opened at the end of December 2012.

-Hughes Marino CM provided construction management services including schedule monitoring, site inspections, establishment and monitoring of the project budget (allowances, contingency, contractor exposure holds), change order review and negotiations as well as monitoring of RFIs, submittals and general contractor buy-outs.
+Hughes Marino provided construction management services including schedule monitoring, site inspections, establishment and monitoring of the project budget (allowances, contingency, contractor exposure holds), change order review and negotiations as well as monitoring of RFIs, submittals and general contractor buy-outs.

 Square Feet - 118,000 SF